chris-misa/mace/README.md

 * `mace`

-Reads from this file return outstanding egress and ingress latencies for the current net namespace and remove them from the queue.
+Reads from this file return outstanding egress and ingress latencies (in nanoseconds) for the current net namespace and remove them from the queue.

 ### /sys/class/mace/